 Can I still have treats and sweets occasionally?

 Sure!
 It’s important to mention that nothing is ever 100% off limits and it’s just not realistic (or much fun!) to totally deprive ourselves of an occasional indulgence.
 So feel free to occasionally enjoy your favorite treat and then go right back to your whole food plan.
 It’s also about knowing your own weaknesses and if this is a slippery slope for you, be sure acknowledge your reasons and make mindful choices.

 How to Begin

 The most logical first step is to clean out your fridge and pantry of processed food and ingredients.
-This is certainly a great option, but if you’re not quite ready to go cold turkey, I recommend starting by doing your research (my book is a great reference!), collecting recipes, writing a plan, and making small changes.
+Check out my Clean Eating Pantry Staples to begin!
+This is certainly a great option, but if you’re not quite ready to go cold turkey, I recommend starting by doing your research (my book is a great reference), collecting recipes, writing a plan, and making small changes.
 Try out some new recipes, make some healthy ingredient swaps, up your veggie intake, etc. Or join my Free 21 Day Clean Eating Challenge for more intensive support, including menus, recipes, and motivation!